Darshanmn27/DSA_CODING/Day4_Coding_Number_conversion/Readme.md

 Hexadecimal → Decimal	"A"	10
 💻 Approach
 💡 Logic:
-Use inbuilt methods from the Integer class:
+We use inbuilt methods from the Integer class:

 toBinaryString()